-Students enrolled in this subject will receive instruction in relevant substantive areas from faculty in the Department of Finance, as well as specialist training in pedagogy, lesson planning and delivery from the Melbourne Graduate School of Education.
+Students enrolled in this subject will receive instruction in relevant substantive areas from faculty in the Department of Finance, as well as specialist training in pedagogy, lesson planning and delivery from the Williams Centre for Learning Advancement.
 Students will also have the opportunity to develop new materials which may either be used by individual schools and/or by Street Finance in the Department of Finance in future years.

 A student who has successfully completed Street Finance will: